nerdishbynature/mobileonly.tools/_posts/2016-10-06-Introduction-to-Document-Providers.md

 ## Export Pictures to iCloud Drive

 For this article I made screenshots to show you the different actions.
-I took the screenshots, framed them using [Workflow](https://workflow.is/workflows/ffd63c38cfc94b2c888cf4f15d0f9f22) and exported put them into a folder in Photos.
-After I annotated them, I export them into iCloud Drive and organize them into my folder structure.
+I took the screenshots, framed them using [Workflow](https://workflow.is/workflows/ffd63c38cfc94b2c888cf4f15d0f9f22) and put them into a folder in Photos.
+After I annotated them, I exported them into iCloud Drive and organized them into my folder structure.

 ![](/img/2016-10-06-Document-Provider-1.PNG)
 ![](/img/2016-10-06-Document-Provider-0.PNG)

 ## Edit in Pixelmator

 Now that all my photos framed and named, I can edit them in Pixelmator to blur off parts of the screenshot.
-To do that import them from iCloud Drive using the `Add` icon in the upper left corner and choose `iCloud Drive`.
-After I have done my edits, I choose the `Share` icon in the navigation bar and choose `Send to iCloud Drive` and export the image as JPEG file to iCloud Drive.
+To do that, I import them from iCloud Drive using the `Add` icon in the upper left corner and choose `iCloud Drive`.
+After I have done my edits, I choose the `Share` icon in the navigation bar and choose `Send to iCloud Drive` to export the image as JPEG file to iCloud Drive.

 ![](/img/2016-10-06-Document-Provider-4.PNG)

 ## Conclusion

-This is a small introduction on working with Document Providers and I am sure you will notice them from now on if you haven't already.
+This is a small introduction on working with Document Providers.
+I am sure you will notice them from now on if you haven't already.
 One hint: they are often labeled as `iCloud Drive` even if other apps offer the same Document Provider features.
 You can switch between them using the `Locations` button in the navigation bar.

 ![](/img/2016-10-06-Document-Provider-5.PNG)